 My First Prejudice to an Opposing Argument (Variant)

 In addition to my prejudice against ageist thought, the scholarly literature reveals its own prejudices (bias) against older people.
-Although perhaps intended to be protective, such revelations demonstrate horizons that misalign with contextual experiences.
+Although perhaps intended to be protective, such revelations demonstrate horizons misaligning contextual experiences.

 According to Oliver (2020): “Over-70s have been advised to avoid unnecessary social contact, remain largely indoors, and to do any outdoor exercise at a safe distance from others” (p.
 1).
 Oliver makes a discriminatory statement based solely upon an age category.
 “Over-70s…” But what does that mean?
 My husband is 85 and he is involved in no less than four organizations.
 While prudently masking his face, he nonetheless has participated in social activities––with the simplest of protections in place.
 As argued in my First Interpretation of the Literature, our Foundation members found safe ways to meet, thus enabling us to continue our important work and maintain vital social connectivity.